 Don’t be sorry.
 Be better.

 Timothy Key spent over 26 years in the fire service as a firefighter/paramedic and various fire chief management roles.
 He firmly believes that bad managers destroy more than companies, and good managers create a passion that is contagious.
 Compassion, grace and gratitude drive the world; or at least they should.
-Follow me on Instagram, Facebook, and Twitter, and join the mail list.
+Follow me on Instagram, Facebook, and Twitter.

 If you like this, you might like some of my other writing: